hpdas/MicroPMU/README.md

 ## Micro-Phasor Measurement Unit

-Implementation of Micro-PMU, for the paper:
+Implementation of Micro-PMU, for the papers:

   > [Development of a micro-phasor measurement unit for distribution system applications](http://www.iitk.ac.in/npsc/Papers/NPSC2016/1570291677.pdf)\
   > Hari Prasanna Das, Ashok Kumar Pradhan